redfieldchristabel/laravel-dockerize/README.md

 - `cli` **variants**: `/usr/local/bin/docker-entrypoint-cli.sh` runs `php` with your command (e.g., `php artisan queue:work`).
 - `fpm` **variants**: `/usr/local/bin/docker-entrypoint-fpm.sh` starts PHP-FPM.

-These entrypoints handle environment setup (e.g., permissions, PHP configuration) and are suitable for most Laravel applications.
-You typically don’t need a custom entrypoint unless you have specific initialization requirements.
+These entrypoints handle environment setup (e.g., permissions, PHP configuration) and run `composer install` automatically on first startup.
+This ensures dependencies are installed without manual intervention.
+In development, the `/var/www/vendor` directory is mounted, so subsequent updates via `composer update` are fast.
+In production, a more precise vendor mount is used (see Production Deployment).
+Most Laravel applications don’t need a custom entrypoint.

 ## Getting Started